-On our Route 66 road trip to the west coast, we found our way to a curious little town called Amboy.
-First settled in 1858 and established in 1883, Amboy has a long history nestled between the towns of Barstow and Needles.
+On our Route 66 road trip to the west coast, we found our way to a curious little town called Amboy, California.
+Amboy, CA was first settled in 1858 and established in 1883, and has a long history nestled between the towns of Barstow and Needles, California.

 Amboy, A California Ghost Town

-After several miles of driving through desert nothingness, we came upon Amboy and were greeted by the iconic Roy’s Motel and Cafe sign.
+After several miles of driving through empty desert, we came upon Amboy and were greeted by the iconic Roy’s Motel and Cafe sign.

-We were the only people in the entire town, save for a man running a small gift shop until a German man rode by on a bike.
+We were the only people in the entire town, save for a man running a small gift shop.
+After 15-ish minutes, a German man rode by on a bike.
 He stopped to say hello, and told us about his travels across the US.